edrlab/members/content/members/Solus.md

 ig: []
 services: []
 tags: []
-categories: ['Aggregation', 'Reading Apps']
+categories: ['Platform Development']
 summary: "We love libraries.
 That’s why we believe that The Library App is the best product available to connect you with your audience, seamlessly.
 Engagement is everything.
-We drive interaction between patrons and the library.
+We drive interaction between patrons and the library."
-"
 active: true
 layout: members
 showReadTime: false